mz0121coder/100-days-of-code/log.md

 ### Day 8: March 19, 2023

 **Today's Progress**: Recap of regex and data structures.
 Completed another chapter of 'Learn HTML/CSS'.
 Did a few katas and flashcards.
-Happy to solve a string expansion challenge that I was previously stuck on for a while.
+Solved a string expansion challenge that I was previously stuck on for a while.

 **Thoughts:** Productive weekend.
 Ready to go again tomorrow.